helm/helm/docs/install.md

 After `helm init`, you should be able to run `kubectl get po --namespace kube-system` and see Tiller running.

+You can explicitly tell `helm init` to...

+- Install the canary build with the `--canary-image` flag
+- Install a particular image (version) with `--tiller-image`
+- Install to a particular cluster with `--kube-context`

 Once Tiller is installed, running `helm version` should show you both the client and server version.
 (If it shows only the client version, `helm` cannot yet connect to the server.
 Use `kubectl` to see if any